Application Deadline: October 29, 2025

 Delivery Model

-Due to continued student interest in completing our training academies primarily using a remote platform, most class sessions for the 2025 program will be conducted online using Zoom.
-However, due to the high value associated with completing certain courses in person, students should anticipate attending some sessions in person at the CDT’s Training and Education Center (TEC), located in Rancho Cordova, CA. Dates for class sessions to be provided if accepted into the program.
+Due to continued student interest in completing our training academies primarily using a remote platform, many class sessions for the 2026 program will be conducted online using Zoom.
+However, due to the high value associated with completing certain courses in-person, students should anticipate attending some sessions in-person at the CDT’s Training and Education Center (TEC), located in Rancho Cordova, CA. Dates for all class sessions will be provided if accepted into the program.

 It is important to note that while CDT always encourages non-local (outside the Sacramento area) students to apply for ITLA, the expectation is that all students should make arrangements to attend in-person classes regardless of location.
-To assist with planning, the ITLA 2025 Program Schedule and Calendar will be provided to all students accepted into this year’s program for careful review before formally committing to the program and will identify which sessions will be conducted online versus in-person only so appropriate arrangements can be made.
-Sessions delivered in-person will not be recorded.
+To assist with planning, the ITLA 2026 Program Schedule and Calendar will be provided to all students accepted into this year’s program for careful review before formally committing to the program and will identify which sessions will be conducted online versus in-person only so appropriate arrangements can be made.
+Sessions delivered in-person will not be recorded, are not offered via hybrid, and cannot be made up at a later date.

 Professional Development